nathankagi/procedural-terrain/blog.md

 A fix that helps remove some of these artefacts is "nudging" the connecting particle to a nearby pixel that still connects the two particles.
 I am yet to implement this though as I need to include more checks (circular referencing issue) to prevent the application crashing if the new particle exists.
 This is not the simplest because of how the tree traversal is computed when scaling the particle map.
 On the plus side, the height map, once filtered, looks reasonable without this addition.

 Note: The height evaluation is still buggy and I plan to revisit it.
-Like many things in this project, it is only an issue when running diagonal connections I'm leaving it for now.
+Like many things in this project, it is only an issue when running diagonal connections so I'm leaving it for now.

 Scaling of the heightmap is similarly simple but slightly different.
 With a scaling factor of 2, any single point on the heightmap translates to 4 on the scaled heightmap.
 Filtering is a convolution operation between some filter kernel and the heightmap itself.
 So far I've only tested gaussian kernel convolutions but I'd like to test other things too.
 The resulting heightmap looks, as expected, like a blurry version of the particle trees.